 If you want to make multiple poles at once, try the multi-post mold:

-If you only want one post, then see this one:
+But if you only need one post, see this one:

-To make a wood mold, use thick wood for this purpose.
-You can try the open topped box mold with braces so the sides don't bow out.
-A basic construction can be something like this:
+Use thick wood as the mold.
+You can try the open top mold with braces across so the sides don't bow out.

 |Part||Thickness x width x length|